AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-audience-manager.md

 ## Create a segment

-The next step is to create a **segment**, and assign your newly defined trait to this segment.
+The next steps are to create a **segment** and assign your newly defined trait to this segment.

 1. Select **[!UICONTROL Audience Data]** in the top navigation and select **[!UICONTROL Segments]**
 1. Select **[!UICONTROL Add New]** in the top left of the page to open the segment builder
 1. Give your segment a friendly name and description, such as `Platform Web SDK - Homepage visitors`
-1. **[!UICONTROL Select a Folder]** where your segment will be saved in the pane to the right.
+1. **[!UICONTROL Select a Folder]** where your segment is saved in the pane to the right.
 You may want to create a folder by **selecting the + icon** next to an existing parent folder.
 You can name this new folder `Platform Web SDK tutorial`.
 1. Add an integration code, which in this case is a random set of numbers.
 1. In the **[!UICONTROL Data Source]** section, select **[!UICONTROL Audience Manager]** and the data source you created earlier
-1. Expand the **[!UICONTROL Traits]** section and search for the trait you created
+1. Expand the **[!UICONTROL Traits]** section and search for the trait that you created
 1. Select **[!UICONTROL Add Trait]**.
 1. Select **[!UICONTROL Save]** at the bottom of the page